steveclarke/mcp-printer/README.md

 yarn global add mcp-printer
 ```

-Then use in MCP config:
+Then reference it directly in your MCP config (without npx):
 ```json
 {
   "mcpServers": {